 Presenter ~ Jennifer Koerber

 Jennifer Koerber is a consultant who advises and guides libraries on staff training programs, especially around technology change and skill-building.
 She has more than 20 years of experience in public-facing and behind-the-scenes roles, including children’s librarian, reference generalist, branch manager, and web services librarian.
 After 17 years at the Boston Public Library, she established her own business providing technology training and consulting services to libraries.
-In 2017, Jennifer became staff Training Manager for the Harvard Library ILS migration and pivoted her career to follow this new path.
-Her current contract is with SUNY Library Consortium as Training Specialist for the Alma/Primo VE migration (until June 2020).
-In addition to her library work, Jennifer has written extensively for Library Journal, and is the co-author (with Michael P. Sauers) of Emerging Technologies: a Primer for Librarians (Rowman & Littlefield, 2015).
-In May 2018, her book Library Services to Immigrants and New Americans: Celebration and Integration was published by Libraries Unlimited/ABC-CLIO.
-The book was inspired by her article of the same title for Library Journal in 2016.
+Her current contract is with MIT Libraries as a part-time Training Coordinator for the Alma/Primo VE migration (until August 2021).